PDC WORLD DARTS CHAMPIONSHIP

 The player who has won this competition the most times since it moved to the historic Alexandra Palace in 2008 is Phil ‘The Power’ Taylor and Michael van Gerwen, who both have 3 wins each.
 Taylors came in 2009, 2010 & 2013, while van Gerwen’s came in 2014, 2017 and 2019.

 They are both followed closely by Adrian Lewis (2011 & 2012), Gary Anderson (2015 & 2016) and Peter Wright (2020 & 2022).
+Michael Smith became World Champion for the first time in 2023, whilst Luke Humphries won his inaugural title in 2024 by beating Luke Littler.

 Excitement and anticipation are growing for the Championships’ return.
 There is no better way to experience the PDC World Darts Championships than with an Eventmasters Corporate Hospitality Package.
 Book now to avoid disappointment.